 Taking $\mathbf{y}_{12}$ and $\mathbf{y}_{34}$ as variational parameters, we determine them by minimizing the four-body confinement potential.
 With their values, we can obtain the minimum of the confinement potential.
 Finally, we simplify the minimum into three independent harmonic oscillators

-by diagonalizing the confinement potential matrix. $\mathbf{R}_i$ is normal mode of the confinement potential and reads
+by diagonalizing the confinement potential matrix. $\mathbf{R}_i$ are the normal modes of the confinement potential and read

 One expects the model dynamics to be governed by QCD.
-The perturbative effect is well-known one gluon exchange (OGE) interaction.
+The perturbative effect is the well-known one-gluon-exchange (OGE) interaction.
 From the non-relativistic reduction of the OGE diagram in QCD for point-like quarks one gets